Kyphoplasty (Balloon Vertebroplasty)

 - Magnetic Resonance Imaging: An MRI allows doctors to capture 3-D images of your back and spine to identify any abnormalities.

-- X-rays are internal images that enable doctors to identify problems like bone alignment problems and disc deterioration.
+- X-rays are internal images that enable doctors to identify problems like bone alignment problems and disk deterioration.

 - Computerized Tomography: A CT or CAT scan uses images to reveal the spinal cord’s shape and size.